antofic/GraphCodable/Docs/UserGuide.md

 ```
 You can see the contents of the GTYpesRepository with ``print( GTypesRepository.shared )``.
-In this case (With some additional indentation):
+With the previous example it will print (with some additional indentation for clarity):

 ```
 GTypesRepository(